emmercm/www/src/blog/_brew-old-versions.md

 brew tap-new homebrew/local
 ```

-Then, we'll copy ("extract") a specific version of a formulae into our local tap.
+Then, we'll copy ("extract") a specific version of a formula into our local tap.
 Again, we'll only need to do this once ever:

 ```shell
 brew extract --version=1.5.5 zstd homebrew/local
 ```

-Then, we'll install the formulae, which may cause a build process:
+Then, we'll install the formula, which may cause a build process:

 ```shell
 brew install homebrew/local/zstd@1.5.5
 ```

-_Note: you can use the command `brew edit homebrew/local/zstd@1.5.5` to edit the formula file
+_Note: you can use the command `brew edit homebrew/local/zstd@1.5.5` to edit the formula file in case of build failures.
+In the case of Zstd v1.5.5, I needed to add `-DCMAKE_POLICY_VERSION_MINIMUM=3.5` to the `cmake` command._

+Lastly, we need to

 ---